uniquetruth/remote-debug-agent/README.md

 + Rabbitmq

 Of course, you can use this agent in your local java program.
 It collects debug information and dumps them into a file after the main thread stoped.

+_This agent supports other JVM languages too, I've tried with Scala and Groovy, it works perfectly.
+If anyone familiar with Play or Grail and want to build a cool remote debug tool for those frameworks, we can do it together._

 ## Advance Usage
 **How to make this agent be compatible with more framworks**